USA Baseball: USA Baseball

-USA Baseball in its modern form was established as a result of the Amateur Sports Act of 1978, which officially recognized the United States Olympic Committee and allowed it to sanction international amateur sport, including baseball.
-As the USA received hosting rights for the 1984 Summer Olympics with Los Angeles as the host, the time would come for the birth of a new group to spearhead baseball efforts in the country.
+USA Baseball in its modern form was established as a result of the Amateur Sports Act of 1978, which officially recognized the United States Olympic Committee as the governing body of all Olympic sports in the country, removing the AAU from the position.
+As the United States received hosting rights for the 1984 Summer Olympics with Los Angeles, the time would come for the birth of a new group to spearhead baseball efforts in the country.
 USA Baseball was originally based in Trenton, New Jersey upon its establishment on the basis of the old USBF in Michigan.